7.3. IIR Filter#

 • Vitis HLS gives a RTL implementation of sample_loop with II=1.

-• The structure of the transposed-form implementation “simplifies” the carried dependence in sample_loop to that the update y=bx+u[0] needs to complete before the calculation of a[1]*y for updating u[0] in the next iteration of the loop.
-Similar to the first-order IIR filter example in Section 4.2.1, the objective of II=1 can be achieved as long as the update y=bx+u[0] and the multiplication a[1]*y afterward can be achieved within a clock cycle.
-This condition is much easier to satisfied for example by using DSP slices to implement the multipliers.
+• The structure of the transposed-form implementation “simplifies” the carried dependence in sample_loop to that the update y=b[0]*x+u[0] needs to complete before the calculation of a[1]*y for updating u[0] in the next iteration of the loop.
+Similar to the first-order IIR filter example in Section 4.2.1, the objective of II=1 can be achieved as long as the update y=b[0]*x+u[0] and the subsequent update of u[0] each can be achieved in a single and seperate clock cycle.
+This condition is easier to satisfied.

-• In general, the transposed-form structure is more suitable for higher speed implementation of IIR filters since the carried dependence induced by the transposed-form structure involves only a single multiplication rather than the accumulation of many products.
+• In general, the transposed-form structure is more suitable for higher speed implementation of IIR filters since the carried dependence induced by the transposed-form structure involves only a few multiplications, independent of the filter length, rather than the accumulation of many products.

 7.3.3.
 Cascade-form Implementation#